EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Evaluation

 \subsection{Interviews with Domain Experts}

-We conducted informal interviews with the experts to obtain their feedback, and then summarized the feedback with respect to three aspects: visual design, epidemic model, and restricted mobility generation.
+The feedback collected is summarized with respect to two aspects: visual design and simulation mechanism.

-\textbf{Visualization Design.} All the experts appreciated that our visualization design was \textit{``intuitive and easy to use, convenient to set up and compare various policies''} They also provided some suggestions for improvement.
-EA commented that the view of the results \textit{``has only one indicator (the cumulative number of infections)''} He recommended adding more comparative indicators, such as \textit{``the average number of people infected by an infected person, the R0 curve over time, which is more instructive for professionals'''}.
-Moreover, the current UI does not allow the number of persons who were initially infected and their corresponding locations to be specified.
-EC therefore advised us to modify EpiMob such that it supported \textit{``user customized initial infection status''} to apply to wider scenarios in the future.
+\textbf{Visualization Design.} All the experts appreciated the overall visualization design as \textit{``intuitive, practical, and easy to use, considerably simplified the process of policy modeling and search''}, and stated that the in-depth analysis \textit{``strengthened the judgment and understanding of how a policy works.''} They also provided some suggestions for improvement.
+EA commented that the view of the results \textit{``has only one indicator (the cumulative number of infections).''} He recommended adding more comparative indicators, such as \textit{``the R0 curve over time, which is more instructive for professionals.''} Moreover, the current UI does not allow a user-customized initial infection status (the number and corresponding locations of the initial infections).
+EC advised adding such a function for applicability to wider scenarios in the future.

-\textbf{Epidemic Model.} Our model reproduced the distribution of people infected by prefecture and discovered several potential infection hotspots.
-For this, EA commented: \textit{``The result of the no policy simulation was impressive.
-Not just for COVID-19, it will be very useful for future epidemic condition''} EC shared the view of EA, saying that \textit{``it is beneficial for allocating our limited medical resources and helping to develop local emergency plans''}.
-All the experts considered the trajectory-based fine-grained epidemic simulation to be promising.

-\textbf{Restricted Mobility Generation.} EB praised the conciseness of our restricted mobility generation strategy and the fact that it is practical and could be widely applied in other fields such as traffic control.
-Apart from this, the restriction strategies are more diverse in reality, \textit{``How about restricting the specific type of trips?''} He recommended that we reproduce the existing trip purpose inference algorithm \cite{yuan2012discovering}, to help assess the impact of different daily activities on the epidemic.
+\textbf{Simulation Mechanism.} EB praised the conciseness of the simulation mechanism and the fact that it is practical and can be widely applied to other fields such as traffic control.
+Apart from this, the restriction strategies are more diverse in reality, \textit{``How about restricting the specific type of trips?''}.
+Adding such a function was recommend to assess the impact of different daily activities on the epidemic.